simonemallia/revgen/README.md

 # REVGEN
-A simple script in Bash to generate a reverse shell (for Penetration Tester and CTF Player)
+A simple Bash script to generate a reverse shell (for Penetration Tester and CTF Player)

 There are 2 versions: